 OKLAHOMA

-State Election Board Secretary Warns Voters of "Fake" Voter Registration Applications
+State Election Board Secretary Cautions Voters About Unapproved Voter Registration Applications

-State Election Board Secretary Paul Ziriax issued a warning to Oklahomans today to beware of “fake” voter registration applications.
-Counties around the state have received several invalid voter registration applications, which were generated from a website called Register2Vote.org.

-The website allows Oklahomans to complete a so-called “Federal Voter Registration Application” that is not valid in Oklahoma.
-Under Oklahoma state law, only the National Mail Application and the Oklahoma Voter Registration Application are accepted in this state.
+State Election Board Secretary Paul Ziriax cautioned Oklahomans today about unapproved voter registration applications generated from a website called Register2Vote.org, but said a solution is in the works.
+Under Oklahoma state law, only the official National Mail Voter Registration Application and the Oklahoma Voter Registration Application are accepted in this state.

-“This is a prime example of an organization creating misinformation that could cause Oklahoma voters to become disenfranchised.
-The application used by Register2Vote appears to be a document created specifically for the organization and cobbles together language from both the National Mail Application and the Oklahoma Voter Registration Application.
-However, it is not a valid application under Oklahoma law and cannot be accepted in the State of Oklahoma,” Ziriax said.
+“I have spoken with the director of Register2Vote.org.
+I now believe the organization had good intentions and did not deliberately seek to provide Oklahomans with forms that are not valid under our law.
+Oklahoma election officials will work with Register2Vote.org to ensure that in the future any voter registration applications provided to Oklahomans are valid and approved for use in our state,” Ziriax said.

-Oklahomans who submitted an application generated by Register2Vote.org to their County Election Board will be mailed a letter from the Secretary of the County Election Board explaining why the application was rejected, along with an official Oklahoma Voter Registration Application.
-Voters who believe they submitted an invalid form or need to register to vote can also download a valid application from the State Election Board website at elections.ok.gov.
+Oklahomans who submitted an unapproved application generated by Register2Vote.org to their County Election Board will be mailed a letter from the Secretary of the County Election Board explaining why the application was rejected, along with an official Oklahoma Voter Registration Application to ensure the citizens get registered to vote.
+Voters who believe they submitted an unapproved form or need to register to vote can also download a valid application from the State Election Board website at elections.ok.gov.

-The deadline to register to vote for the statewide primary is June 5.
-Valid voter registration applications received after this date will be processed immediately following the June 30 election.

 Voters with questions, should contact their County Election Board or the State Election Board at (405) 521-2391 or info@elections.ok.gov.